 Fabrics are usually created from plant or animal fibers.
 But Lee has developed a completely different material source, as well as a new way of production.
 BioCouture is using microbes to make the eco-designed fabrics.
-It results in thick, flexible material which imitates leather.
+It results in thick, flexible material which imitates leather known as Bio-leather

 Microorganisms are first released into a solution of sugar, bacteria and green tea.
 Sugar serves as the food source for bacteria and releases threads of pure cellulose, which tend to stick together and begins to form a “skin.”
 This process takes about three weeks and yields a material which is about 1.5 centimeters thick.